 Level 10

 At Level 10, you’ll earn the Aura of Courage for your Paladin Build in BG3.
-This is another aura spell, this time allowing you to give you and your allies immunity to becoming Frightened.
+This is another passive aura, this time allowing you to give you and your allies immunity to becoming Frightened.
 The aura disappears if you fall Unconscious.

 You will also get another Lay on Hands Charge at level 10, along the usual HP increase.